sen-Saptarshi/error404-hackfest24/README.md

 # Solution Approach
-Our approach tackles the challenge of building a website that translates between English, Sanskrit, and Hindi.
+Our approach tackles the challenge of building a website that translates between English, Sanskrit, Hindi and Hinglish.
 It emphasizes overcoming limitations of current translation tools by proposing a character-level language model with a state-of-the-art Transformer architecture.
 We will train this model to understand complex grammar and translate text or speech input into the desired language (text or speech output).

 We propose the development of a language translator web application equipped with advanced features to facilitate cross-language communication.
 The application will be built using the Flask web framework for seamless deployment of machine learning models.